Head Start Family and Child Experiences Survey (FACES), United States, 2014-2017 (ICPSR 36643)

 Margaret Burchinal and Martha Zaslow.

-Sample: The sample is a multi-stage sample, with the first two of four stages (programs and centers) being selected with probability proportion to size (based on number of classrooms).
+The sample is a multi-stage sample, with the first two of four stages (programs and centers) being selected with probability proportion to size (based on number of classrooms).
 Classrooms (stage three) and children (stage four) were sampled with equal probability.
-A total of 180 programs were selected, 60 of which included child-level data collection.
+A total of 180 programs were selected, 60 of which included child-level data collection in fall 2014.
 In all 180 programs, an average of two centers and two classrooms in each center were selected.
 Within the 60 programs with child-level data collection, approximately 12 children were selected in each classroom to yield 10 participating children.
-Additional sampling was done to support the family engagement study.
+Additional sampling was done to support the family engagement study in spring 2015.
+In spring 2017, the sample of programs was updated to ensure that it was nationally representative of all Head Start programs at that time.
 A description of the sample designs for the Core data collection and the family engagement study is found in Chapter II of the User's Manual.

-Response Rates: In the FACES 2014 study, there were high participation rates at each level and each time point of data collection with a few exceptions.
+In the FACES 2014 study, there were high participation rates at each level and each time point of data collection with a few exceptions.
 Ninety-percent of programs selected agreed to participate.
 In fall 2014, 90 percent of the sampled programs with child-level data collection participated in the study and parent consents were received for 93 percent of the children who were sampled.
 Cooperation rates for the child assessments and teacher child reports were 95 and 98 percent, respectively.
 Cooperation rates for spring 2015 were 95 and 96 percent for the same instruments.
-More than 90 percent of teachers, center and program directors completed surveys in spring 2015.
+More than 90 percent of teachers, center directors, and program directors completed surveys in both spring 2015 and spring 2017.
 Core parent survey completion rates were lower than expected for a given wave, but 85 percent of children selected in the fall had at least one parent survey.
 For the family engagement study, there was a target goal of a certain number of completed parent and family service staff interviews.
 The response rate was 80 percent for family service staff interview but lower for parents.
-A nonresponse bias analyses, which examined a range of variables, found few significant differences between respondents and non-respondents, and those differences were generally resolved with nonresponse adjustments to the sampling weights.
-Please consult Chapter IV of the User's Manual for more details.
+A non-response bias analyses, which examined a range of variables, found few significant differences between respondents and non-respondents, and those differences were generally resolved with non-response adjustments to the sampling weights.
+Please consult Chapter IV of the User's Manual for more details on response rates.

 - Preschool Language Assessment Survey (preLAS 2000): Simon Says and Art Show